luciiscoding/Snake-Game/README.md

 # Snake
-This is a basic snake game, written in HTML && CSS.
+This is a basic snake game written in HTML && CSS.

 Have fun !